 - Filing an uninsured motorist claim – If the other driver was at fault, you should also be eligible to bring an uninsured motorist claim through Section 20 of the Insurance (Vehicle) Act.

 Of course, pursuing benefits and damages following a collision with an uninsured driver in B.C. can be as complex and confusing as any other type of accident claim.
-Additionally, ICBC, or the uninsured motorist, may be reluctant to pay the claim or the amount that you believe you deserve.
+Additionally, ICBC, or the uninsured motorist, may be reluctant to pay the crash claim or the amount that you believe you deserve.
 You will benefit greatly from working with an experienced Vancouver car accident lawyer who will fight aggressively for you and seek the full compensation you are due.

 Here, we provide an overview of filing ICBC claims after you are involved in a crash caused by an uninsured driver.
 To discuss the specific facts of your case, contact Klein Lawyers, LLP, today by phone or online.
 We will provide a free review of your case and explain your options in more detail.